pjanec/dirigent/docs/Agent.md

  `--localConfigFile myLocalConfig.xml` ... what local configuration file to use

- `--isMaster 0|1` .... run master component `Diregent.Agent.exe` only `--CLIPort 5050` ...
+ `--isMaster 0|1` .... run master component `Diregent.Agent.exe` only

+ `--CLIPort 5050` ...
 Command Line Interface port number.
+Passed to the master process when `--IsMaster 1` is used.

+ `--httpPort 8877` ...
+Web API port number. -1 to disable the web api.
 Passed to the master process when `--IsMaster 1` is used.

  `--tickPeriod 500` ...
 Period in milliseconds of commands/plan processing & GUI refresh.
 Passed to the master process when `--IsMaster 1` is used.